-If you’re one to mix and match wrist and mobile technology but want a single credit card that can be linked to any combination of digital wallets, here are the top five points-earning credit cards that support all five digital wallets in Australia – and surprisingly, they’re all from the same bank, with ANZ being one of very few card issuers in Australia to partner with all five ways to pay.
+If you’re one to mix and match wrist and mobile technology but want a single credit card that can be linked to any combination of digital wallets, here are the top five points-earning credit cards that support all five digital wallets in Australia – and surprisingly, they’re from just two bank, with ANZ and Bendigo Bank two of very few card issuers in Australia to partner with all five ways to pay.

 1. ANZ Frequent Flyer Black Card

 With a solid earning rate of one Qantas Point per $1 spent up to $7,500 per month and 0.5 Qantas Points per $1 spent thereafter, uncapped, the ANZ Frequent Flyer Black Card tops the charts as the most rewarding card in Australia that’s compatible across all five digital wallets.

-There’s also an offer of 100,000 bonus Qantas Points plus $200 back on your statement for qualifying customers who apply and spend $4,000 on eligible purchases in the first three months – whether through a mobile wallet or using the physical card.
+For eligible new customers, there’s also an offer of 120,000 bonus Qantas Points plus $275 back to your new ANZ Frequent Flyer Black card when you apply and spend $4,000 on eligible purchases in the first three months – whether through a mobile wallet or using the physical card.

 An annual fee of $425 applies, but that’s reduced to a net cost of $150 in the first year, after taking that statement credit into account.

 2. ANZ Rewards Black Card

-Next in line is the ANZ Rewards Black Card, serving up two ANZ reward points per $1 spent up to $5,000 per statement period – equal in value to one Virgin Australia Velocity point per $1 spent – and beyond that, you can continue earning the equivalent of 0.5 Velocity points per $1 spent, uncapped, until the next statement period begins.
+Next in line is the ANZ Rewards Black Card, serving up two ANZ reward points per $1 spent up to $5,000 per statement period – equal in value to 0.66 Singapore Airlines KrisFlyer miles per $1 spent – and beyond that, you can continue earning the equivalent of 0.33 KrisFlyer miles per $1 spent, uncapped, until the next statement period begins.